 The Children’s Books Collaborative for Peace, Justice and Environment has been generously funded by the Markham-Nathan Fund for Social Justice, the Greenfield Savings Bank, and New England War Tax Resistance.

 In 2020 and 2021 libraries could not hold public programs with children during the Covid pandemic.
 In 2022 Traprock’s Children’s Book Collaborative partnered with the Family Support program at Montague Catholic Social Ministries (MCSM).
 In their Love2Grow program, parents and children meet weekly for an hour of reading children’s books together.
 With our grant they could buy a book for each family, each month, building a library for reading at home.
 See photos and more on the program, from MCSM, here.
-Given the success of the program, we will partner together again in 2023.
+Given the success of the program, we are partnering together again in 2023.
+See the Recorder article on this at: Turners Falls home library initiative bolsters literacy.

 In 2019 the Traprock Center for Peace and Justice partnered with the Women’s International League for Peace and Freedom in Sierra Leone.
 This marks the first time that Traprock’s book collaboration program reached beyond the local area, indeed beyond the ocean to another continent.